scribe-works/prompt-scribe/README.md

     ```bash
     prompt-scribe compose
     ```
-    This will read `.prompt_scribe/prompts.yml`, process the `example-code-reviewer` agent, and generate the final prompt in `.prompt_scribe/composed_prompts/`.
+    This will read `.prompt_scribe/prompts.yml`, process all defined agents, and generate the final prompts in `.prompt_scribe/composed_prompts/`.

 3.  **Use the output:**
-    Open the generated file, copy the content, and paste it into your LLM chat interface.
+    Open the generated files, copy the content, and paste it into your LLM chat interface.

 ## Usage